Data Cuts, Broader Population Comparison, & Current Participants

 Denver

-North Carolina (1 more museum needed)
+Rochester (1 more museum needed)

 By Budget

-In 2025, we provided data cuts for:
+In 2026, we are providing data cuts for:

 $400,000 – $1 million, with additional cuts by:

-Local historical societies (1 more needed)
+Art Museums/Centers (1 more museum needed)

 $1.1 million – $5 million, with additional cuts by:

-Art museums
+Art Museums/Centers

 University/College Art Museums